I-WantYouSoBadly/PersonalProjects/README.md

 # PersonalProjects
-some programs I coded on my own
+some programs I coded with coding experts on the StackOverflow, Github, personal Blog, etc...